JoanaPequito/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/configure-internal-network.md

 <div class="info" markdown="1">

 This procedure applies only to **self-managed environments**.
-For OutSystems Cloud installations, contact [OutSystems Support](https://www.outsystems.com/SupportPortal/CaseOpen/) and provide the desired internal network addresses.
+For OutSystems Cloud installations, contact [OutSystems Support](https://www.outsystems.com/SupportPortal/CaseOpen/) and provide the following information:
+* List of environments to configure an internal network
+* Desired internal network addresses to configure for each environment
+* Proposed **schedule** for applying the configuration You may have a limited time window to allow the operation.

 </div>